Federal Gang Crimes – 18 U.S.C. § 521

 What Constitutes A Gang Crime Under Federal Law?

-In the early 2000s, the federal government began dealing with gang-related crimes across the US.
-This decision was made as a result of increased gang sizes and occurrences of sophisticated gang-related crime; the combination of these factors was too great for state governments to properly handle.
+In the early 2000s, the federal government took a proactive stance in addressing the escalating issue of gang-related crimes across the US.
+This decision was a response to the increasing size of gangs and the rise of sophisticated gang-related crimes, which had become too complex for state governments to handle effectively.

 When dealing with these cases, the federal government's approach is to make as many arrests as they can while specifically targeting the top gang members.

-An experienced attorney with the right skills will be able to separate the little players from the big ones, review all of the discovery, wiretap evidence, and video surveillance, and put someone in the best position to avoid serious charges.
+An experienced attorney with the right skills will meticulously review all of the discovery, wiretap evidence, and video surveillance.
+This thorough process will put someone in the best position to avoid serious charges.
 18 U.S. Code 111 makes it a crime to assault a federal officer.
 18 U.S. Code 1512 defines tampering with a witness, victim, or informant.

 Filing Motions and Plea Bargains

-Anything that we say, even if I'm not hired o the case, it's all protected by the attorney/client privilege.
-I'll figure out exactly what they're up against, what they're looking at and then I can quote a fee in order to defend them, and of course our goal will be to try to get them out of the federal system as fast as possible.
-Sometimes that will be by way of a trial.
-Other times it will be by way of filing motions.
-Other times it will be by way of a plea bargain.
+Anything we say, even if I'm not hired on the case, is protected by the attorney/client privilege.
+I'll figure out exactly what they're up against and what they're looking at, and then I can quote a fee to defend them.
+Our goal will be to try to get them out of the federal system as fast as possible, whether it's through a trial, filing motions, or a plea bargain.

-Of course, we try to secure some sort of bond conditions for them while their case is pending because a lot of these big federal gang-RICO cases can take years sometimes to resolve themselves so we want to try to get the client out so they can help fight their case from the street instead of being in custody which limits them significantly as far as what they can do, how they can help related to the investigation and defense of their federal criminal gang-related offense.
+Of course, we try to secure some sort of bond conditions for them.
+In contrast, their case is pending because a lot of these big federal gang-RICO cases can sometimes take years to resolve.
+Hence, we want to try to get the client out so they can help fight their case from the street instead of being in custody, which limits them significantly as far as what they can do and how they can help related to the investigation and defense of their federal criminal gang-related offense.

-There's not really gang charges; they're more gang allegations when it has to do with federal crimes, so they'll figure out what the target crime is — whether it be selling drugs, possessing guns or some other target crime and then they will put a special allegation attached to that.
+There are not really gang charges; they're more gang allegations when it has to do with federal crimes, so they'll figure out what the target crime is — whether it be selling drugs, possessing guns, or some other target crime, and then they will put a special allegation attached to that.

-A lot of times you're seeing conspiracy charges, and also as I indicated earlier, you're seeing RICO-related offenses, trying to attack gang members and give them extra time in addition to what they're going to get for whatever it is they're convicted of related to the charges in the federal criminal case.
+A lot of times, you're seeing conspiracy charges.
+Also, as I indicated earlier, you're seeing RICO-related offenses, trying to attack gang members and give them extra time in addition to what they're going to get for whatever it is they're convicted of related to the charges in the federal criminal case.

 Related Articles